dncn123/BeaconBluetooth/README.md

 # BeaconBluetooth

-IMPORTANT: the only thing truly worth looking at in this repo in Plots/point_1_posterior.png!
+IMPORTANT: the only thing truly worth looking at in this repo is Plots/point_1_posterior.png!

 Building location prediction model from kaggle dataset the bayesian way.